mlochbaum/BQN/spec/system.md

 ### Pointer objects

 A pointer object encapsulates a pointer into memory, and can be used in FFI functions.
-It has an element type, or is untyped (represented by an empty type string `""`).
-Additionally, pointers returned by `Field` don't allow (non-zero) offsets.
+It is either untyped (represented by an empty type string `""`), or has an element type and a stride in bytes.

 | Name     | Summary
 |----------|-------------------------------
 | `Read`   | Read value at offset `𝕩`
 | `Write`  | Write value `𝕩` at offset `𝕨⊣0`
+| `Add`    | Return a new pointer offset by `𝕩`
+| `Sub`    | Offset by `-𝕩`, or return the offset from `𝕩` to this pointer
 | `Cast`   | Return a new pointer to the same location with type `𝕩`
-| `Field`  | Return a new pointer to field number `𝕩`
+| `Field`  | Return a new pointer to field number `𝕩`, maintaining stride

-An untyped pointer gives an error on any `Read` or `Write` call, and a pointer that doesn't allow offsets gives an error if the offset isn't `0`.
+An untyped pointer gives an error on any `Read`, `Write`, `Add`, or `Sub`.
+Offsets must be integers, and are multiplied by the pointer stride, giving a displacement in bytes, in order to add it to the location.
 A BQN value to be written is converted in the same way as an FFI argument of the pointer's element type, and a value to be read is converted like an FFI result.
 This relies on the C ABI for layout details, and could be modelled as an FFI interface to a C function that writes to, or reads from, a pointer.

+`Add` and `Sub`, with an integer argument, return a new pointer, maintaining the argument type and stride.
+When the argument to `Sub` is a pointer, it must be typed, and the two pointers must have compatible types and the same stride.
+The result is the difference in bytes between the pointers, divided by the common stride.
+If the difference wasn't an even multiple of the stride, `Sub` gives an error.

 The argument to `Cast` is an element type, or `""`, and the result is accordingly a typed or untyped pointer.
+If typed, the returned pointer's stride is the width of its element type; that is, the original pointer's stride is ignored.

 `Field` gives an error unless the pointer's element type is a struct or array.
 It must be a natural number less than the length of that type.
-The result is a pointer that points to the field with that index, with the type of that field.
-It doesn't allow offsets.
+The result is a pointer that points to the field with that index, with the type of that field and the stride of the original pointer.

 ## Platform